robchambers/motorshed/readme.md

 You might also find the maps useful for carpool planning (with the origin as your workplace?).

-The basic motorshed map can be extended in a few interestion ways:
+The basic motorshed map can be extended in a few interesting ways:

 * **The bidirectional map**: shows the *from* and *to* maps either side-by-side, or overlaid with different colors.
 The maps differ slightly due to, e.g., one-way-streets and difficult left turns.